PhotoSeek creator Tom Dempsey reveals his favorite photographic gear adopted from 1978-2017.

 - Recommended: Solid State Drive (SSD): 256 gb for PhotoShop swap files

-- Recommended: Blu-Ray player, writer/DVD recorder (made optional due to large cheap 16gb memory cards, USB memory sticks, or cloud storage)
+- Recommended: external portable Blu-Ray player, writer/DVD recorder (made optional due to large cheap 16gb memory cards, USB memory sticks, or cloud storage) can be used on both laptop & PC.

 - Recommended: USB 3.0 ports